Want to talk to someone?

 Or, a specialist need that can be met by more specialist services outside of the university may be more suitable and the practitioner will talk to you about how to contact any specialist service.

-Student are welcome to contact us at any time following an appointment to seek further help and advice.
-Although if some time has passed since your initial registration then it could be helpful for you to complete another online form, so the practitioner is aware of any different needs that may present.
+Students are welcome to contact us at any time following an appointment to seek further help and advice.
+However if some time has passed since your initial registration, then it could be helpful for you to complete another online form, so the practitioner is aware of any different needs that may present.